Ted Lasso “Trent Crimm, The Independent” Spoilers Ahead

-Taking a chance on people means trying your hardest (or maybe even, as subtly as possible) to just help them see how much strength they have.
-Roy Kent is a presence and Ted Lasso sees that, he was just hoping Roy would too.
+Taking a chance on people means trying your hardest (or maybe even, as subtly as possible) to help them see how much strength they have.
+Roy Kent is a presence and Ted Lasso sees that; he was hoping Roy would too.
 And this exactly what Trent means when he writes: “his coaching style is subtle, it never hits you over the head.”

 Ovaries Before Brovaries

 I think a lot about the fact that if Parks and Recreation was airing today, Leslie Knope would adore the budding friendship between Keeley and Rebecca because it’s healing, gratifying, and every bit the “ovaries before brovaries” promise.

 Keeley is a warm, genuinely giving person, and as mentioned in the review for “Biscuits,” she is just the kind of friend someone like Rebecca needs.
 As a tall, absolute force of a woman, Rebecca’s divorce has made her feel small.
 She’s been broken, shunned, and invaded, forcing her to be the worst version of herself possible, but here come these two-absolute sunshine of human beings complimenting her left and right.
 (Keeley and Ted.)